 The legend of Melusine has long fascinated people, although it is less well-known today than in the past.
 For centuries royal and noble houses tried to claim lineage from the fairy Melusine, although their reasoning for why has never been exactly clear.
 More interesting to Arthurian scholars and enthusiasts is how Melusine has been linked to the Arthurian legend.

 For those who don’t know Melusine’s story, here is a summary of the legend as it appears on Wikipedia:

-Elynas, the King of Albany (an old name for Albania), went hunting one day and came across a beautiful lady in the forest.
+Elynas, the King of Albany (an old name for Albania) [Note that Wikipedia is wrong here – Albany was the old name for Scotland.] went hunting one day and came across a beautiful lady in the forest.
 She was Pressyne, mother of Melusine.
 He persuaded her to marry him but she agreed, only on the promise — for there is often a hard and fatal condition attached to any pairing of fay and mortal — that he must not enter her chamber when she birthed or bathed her children.
 She gave birth to triplets.
 When he violated this taboo, Pressyne left the kingdom, together with her three daughters, and traveled to the lost Isle of Avalon.

 The three girls — Melusine, Melior, and Palatyne — grew up in Avalon.
 On their fifteenth birthday, Melusine, the eldest, asked why they had been taken to Avalon.
 Upon hearing of their father’s broken promise, Melusine sought revenge.
 She and her sisters captured Elynas and locked him, with his riches, in a mountain.
 Pressyne became enraged when she learned what the girls had done, and punished them for their disrespect to their father.
 Melusine was condemned to take the form of a serpent from the waist down every Saturday.
 In other stories, she takes on the form of a mermaid.